gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Running `gradle assemble` informs user when no binaries are buildable

+Currently, running `gradle assemble` does nothing when nothing is buildable

+### Story: Validate the input source sets for a binary

+1. Fail when an unsupported language is used as input to a binary. eg Can't use a Java source set as input to a native binary.
+2. Fail when a binary has no inputs.

+This story should introduce a general validation step in the model object lifecycle and make use of this.

+### Story: Plugin declares transformations to produce a binary from intermediate files

+Allow a plugin to declare the transformation tasks from some intermediate file type to the binary output.
+For example, class files to Jar binary or object files to a executable binary.

+Infrastructure automatically wires up the correct transformation rule for each binary.

 ### Story: Component, Binary and SourceSet names are limited to valid Java identifiers

 ### Story: Reorganise 'cpp' project to more consistent with 'language-jvm' project